-If you are interested in setting up a private event or in putting your name on our mailing list for information about our autumn public events, please contact us.
+If you are interested in inquiring about a private event or in putting your name on our mailing list for information about our upcoming public events, please contact us.

 IN THE NEWS…